aadimator/aadimator.com/content/certificates/programming-with-google-go/index.md

 ---
 title: Programming with Google Go
-subtitle: A lovely new website design for this household name technology company.
-description: This is a demo post that shows what you can do inside portfolio and blog posts.
-We’ve included everything you need to create engaging posts and case studies to show off your work in a beautiful way.
+subtitle: Learn basics of Golang while building concurrent Go applications.
+description: This specialization introduces the Go programming language from Google and provides learners with an overview of Go's special features.
+Upon completing the three-course sequence, I gained the knowledge and skills needed to create concise, efficient, and clean applications using Go.
 color: 89A67C
 featured: true
 categories:
 - Certificates
-  - Coursera
 tags:
 - Certificates
 - Coursera
 authors:
 - Aadam
 resources:
 - src: "**.webp"
-    name: "Certificate: Programming with Google Go"
+  name: 'Certificate: Programming with Google Go'
+date: 2019-02-26T21:21:59Z

 ---

-This Specialization introduces fundamental programming concepts including data structures, networked application program interfaces, and databases, using the Python programming language.
-In the Capstone Project, I used the technologies learned throughout the Specialization to design and create applications for data retrieval, processing, and visualization.
+This specialization introduces the Go programming language from Google and provides learners with an overview of Go's special features.
+Upon completing the three-course sequence, I gained the knowledge and skills needed to create concise, efficient, and clean applications using Go.

 [Link to the certificate](https://www.coursera.org/account/accomplishments/specialization/certificate/MCQEBV9WPS59)